Applying Epoxy Floor Paint – The Top 5 Common Mistakes to Avoid!

 Want to get it right when applying epoxy floor paint?
 If you are looking at carrying out a DIY garage floor epoxy installation, you may wish to consider this ESSENTIAL CHECKLIST in order to avoid the most frequently occurring errors made by people when applying a floor paint in a garage setting.
 These 5 mistakes represent around 95% of all issues frequently associated with either the failure of epoxy floor projects or unsuccessful garage floor appearance.

 People frequently apply their own garage floor coatings, often with considerable success.
-When embarking on a garage floor paint project, home owners imagine the end result and anticipate the improvement in appearance it will make to their home.
+When embarking on floor paint applications, home owners imagine the end result and anticipate the improvement in appearance it will make to their home.
 After all the expectation, you owe it to yourself to avoid the disappointment when a project falls short of the imagined results.
 We have years experience in the floor paint industry and are happy to provide our advice on what to watch out for when applying epoxy floor paint.

 So here is our list of common epoxy installation mistakes…